Simon Ellis (music producer): S Club 7

 The producer has worked with English group S Club 7, dating back to the late 1990s.
 He co-wrote and produced three top five UK singles with the band, including two number ones.
 He has toured with the group on all of their live concert tours as the musical director.

 Britney Spears

 During 2009, Ellis was appointed the role of Musical Director for Britney Spears's The Circus Starring Britney Spears, consequently leading on to 2011 when he once again was asked to MD for Spears' Femme Fatale Tour.

 Westlife

 In 2019, Ellis reunited with Westlife, whom he worked with on two of their past concert tours − Where We Are Tour (2010) and Gravity Tour (2011), and was appointed the musical director for their comeback 2019 The Twenty Tour.
-This continued into 2020 for which Ellis was their MD and keyboard player for the Stadiums in the Summer Tour.
+Simon has contnued to MD the band's tours since, running through to their most recent The 25th Anniversary World Tour in 2026.